apache/metron/use-cases/forensic_clustering/README.md

 * We can now pivot and look for instances of messages with the same `semantic_hash` but who are *not* alerts:
 ![Pivot](clustered.png)

+As you can see, we have found a few more malicious actors:
+* 177.239.192.172
+* 180.110.69.182
+* 177.238.236.21
+* 94.78.80.45

-As you can see, we have found a few more malicious actors and can now look at *other* things that they're doing to build and refine our definition of what an alert is without resorting to hard-coding of rules.
+Now we can look at *other* things that they're doing to build and refine our definition of what an alert is without resorting to hard-coding of rules.
+Note that nothing in our enrichments actually used the string `busybox`, so this is a more general purpose way of navigating similar things.